 While not required for employment, the Accreditation Board for Engineering and Technology (ABET) accredits information technology and computer science programs at the undergraduate and master’s degree level.
 ABET is highly respected in engineering and technology education.
 Read More

-Overview of Available Online Network Administration Degrees
+Most Popular Accredited Online Schools for Network Administration Degrees

 Online associate degrees in network administration can be used to apply for entry-level administrator, technical support, or technician positions, especially when they are combined with professional certifications.
 Undergraduate certificates are typically combined with a bachelor’s program or used to master foundational networking topics.
 Core classes include hardware configuration, networking essentials, desktop applications, and server operating systems.